devotedmikae/devotedmikae/README.md

 <details>
   <summary> ✦ Abσυƚ Pσnყƚσɯn </summary>

-Feel free to cuddle + hug/hide behind us (c+h), boop, kiss and sit next to me even if I am with a friend or away from keyboard (afk)!
+Feel free to cuddle + hug/hide behind me (c+h), boop, kiss and sit next to me even if I am with a friend or away from keyboard (afk)!
 Though please do not cover me up, I don’t like it.
 If I am unresponsive, then I am probably offtab!
 In that case, you can whisper to interact (w2i) and we usually answer very fast unless our pony’s name says “sleeping / asleep”.
 If you have a Bendy pony (preferably BATIM) or Cuphead pony, PLEASEEEEEEEE interact with me.
 </details>

 <details>